 The Company's focus on investing in our people includes key initiatives to attract, develop and retain our valued employees.
-Talent acquisition and more importantly, retention, are top priorities in the post-coronavirus ("COVID-19") "great resignation" and boomer generation transition to retirement.
-While our employee retention rate remains consistently high, significant effort is placed on retaining our valued employees - various compensation strategies, stay interviews, career planning conversations, an on-going coaching process instead of annual performance appraisals, and enhanced communications all play a part in employee satisfaction.
-Our 2021 Employee Engagement survey provided insights leading to specific initiatives to enhance future engagement including clarity around business strategies, decision making and development opportunities.
-The Company offers total rewards that address employees at various stages of their personal lives and careers, including a student loan repayment program, enhanced financial and emotional wellness programs and initiatives, undergraduate and graduation tuition, paid parental leave, recently enhanced paid time off, additional flexibility in work schedules with hybrid and remote work, paid leave benefits and a retirement transition option.
-The Company's incentive programs recognize all full-time employees at all levels and are designed to motivate employees to support achievement of company success, with appropriate risk assessment and prevention measures designed to prevent fraud.
+Talent acquisition, and more importantly, retention continue to be top priorities, especially in the post-pandemic environment and considering the current challenges in the labor market.
+An Employee Referral Program was implemented in the third quarter resulting in current employees referring 18% of the new employees hired in 2022.
+While our employee retention rate remains consistently high, significant effort is placed on retaining our valued employees - stay interviews, career planning conversations, an ongoing coaching process, goal setting, individual development plans and enhanced communications all play a part in employee satisfaction.
+Our 2022 Employee Engagement survey provided insights leading to specific initiatives to enhance future engagement including clarity around business strategies, decision making and development opportunities.
+Positive feedback relating to high levels of interaction between managers and employees was received.
+The Company offers total benefits that address employees at various stages of their personal lives and careers, including a student loan repayment program, enhanced financial wellness programs, undergraduate and graduate tuition, paid parental leave, more flexibility in work schedules and paid leave benefits and a retirement transition option.
+The Company's incentive programs recognize employees at all levels and are designed to motivate employees to support achievement of Company success, with appropriate risk assessment and prevention measures designed to prevent fraud.